Boko Haram: Chibok kidnapping

 On 14–15 April, Boko Haram kidnapped 276 schoolgirls from Chibok, Borno.
 Shekau announced his intention of selling them into slavery.
 More than 50 escaped.
 The incident brought Boko Haram extended global media attention, much of it focused on the pronouncements of the U.S. Former First Lady Michelle Obama.
 Faced with condemnation for his perceived incompetence, as well as allegations from Amnesty International of state collusion, President Jonathan responded by hiring a Washington PR firm.

 Parents of the missing girls and those who had escaped were kept waiting until July to meet with the president, which caused them concern.
 In October, the government announced the girls' imminent release, but the information proved unreliable.
 The announcement to the media of a peace agreement and the imminent release of all the missing girls was followed days later by a video message in which Shekau stated that no such meeting had taken place and that the girls had been "married off".
 The announcement to the media, unaccompanied by any evidence of the reality of the agreement, was thought by analysts to have been a political ploy by the president to raise his popularity before his confirmation of his candidacy in the 2015 general election.
 Earlier in the year, the girls' plight had featured on "#BringBackOurGirls" political campaign posters in the streets of the capital, which the president denied knowledge of and soon took down after news of criticism surfaced.
 These posters, which were interpreted, to the dismay of campaigners for the girls' recapture, as being designed to benefit from the fame of the kidnapping, had also been part of Jonathan's "pre-presidential campaign".
 In September, "#BringBackGoodluck2015" campaign posters again drew criticism.
 The official announcement of the president's candidacy was made before cheering crowds in Abuja on 11 November.

-In February 2016, the organizations International Alert and UNICEF published a study revealing that girls and women released from Boko Haram captivity often face rejection upon returning to their communities and families, in part due to a culture of stigma around sexual violence.
+In February 2016, the organisations International Alert and UNICEF published a study revealing that girls and women released from Boko Haram captivity often face rejection upon returning to their communities and families, in part due to a culture of stigma around sexual violence.